Skip to content

 Configuring Slurm

 Slurm categorizes system usage in terms of trackable resources (TRES).
-Keystone uses these TRES values to enforces allocation limits in the Slurm scheduler.
-The total billable TRES for a given Slurm job is determined as a sum over the TRES usage \(\left ( U \right )\) scaled by an administrator defined billing weight \(\left ( W \right )\) :
+Keystone uses these TRES values to enforce allocation limits in the Slurm scheduler.
+The total billable TRES for a given Slurm job is calculated as a weighted sum of usage \(\left ( U \right )\), scaled by administrator-defined billing weights \(\left ( W \right )\) :

 \[ \text{Billable Usage} = \sum_\text{TRES} \,\, \left ( W_\text{TRES} * U_\text{TRES} \right ) \]

 Keystone interfaces with Slurm to automatically enforce per-cluster limits on a group's total allowed Billable Usage.
-When a group reaches their allocation limit, their Slurm jobs will no longer get scheduled on the target cluster.
+These limits are enforced using the GrpTresMins=billing=[LIMIT] setting.
+Once a group reaches its allocation limit, additional Slurm jobs will be prevented from running on the target cluster.

-Keystone is agnostic to most Slurm settings, and requires minimal modification to a running Slurm cluster.
-However, certain fairshare features are incompatible with the Keystone accounting system and must be disabled.
-The steps below walk through the necessary setup and configuration for a successful integration.
+Keystone is agnostic to most Slurm settings and requires minimal modification to an existing cluster.
+However, certain fairshare features are incompatible with Keystone's accounting model and must be disabled.
+The steps below outline the configuration required for integration with Slurm.

 Enable Resource Tracking

-The AccountingStorageTRES setting is used to extend the default list of TRES values stored in the Slurm database.
-See the official Surm documentation on slurm.conf settings for details.
+The AccountingStorageTRES setting is used to configure which TRES values are stored in the Slurm database.
+Refer to the official Slurm documentation for more details.

 Example: Tracking GPU usage